Common health conditions that increase covid-19 complications

 Chronic kidney disease

 Patients with chronic kidney disease (CKD), especially those who are on dialysis, are at a higher risk of COVID-19 complications because infections place an increased strain on the kidneys and because kidney disease weakens the immune system.
-Also, these patients are at a higher risk because kidney disease is often caused by other health conditions like diabetes and hypertension that have both been shown to increase COVID-19 complications.
+Also, these patients are at a higher risk because kidney disease is often caused by other health conditions like diabetes and hypertension which have both been shown to increase COVID-19 complications.

 It’s important for CKD patients to take their medications as directed, and for dialysis patients to continue their usual dialysis schedule.